chieniscool123/2024_Summer_CSS342_Notes/FINAL_TERM.md

 **(2pt) Extra Credit 2**
 In the lecture, the teacher proposed an idea that unit test can be treated as a *contract* between requirements and deliverables.
 Explain this idea especially why "bare minimum" was mentioned in that part of the lecture.
 ```
+You said you should never said my code should be correct.
+Only say my code passed all the tests which is the basic requirements.
+Passing the tests can be seen as an acctaple results.

 ```